NikolaiT/incolumitas/content/JavaScript/cross-browser-requests.md

 })
 ```

-Yes this works properly!
-I have tested the above snippet on my Linux OS with the most recent chrome browser and on my mobile phone.
-In all four cases, the above snippet sends the data correctly to my remote server.
-Therefore I tested the following cases for the event `visibilitychange`.
-All requests were sent to a remote server from a different origin.
+Yes, this works properly.
+I tested the above snippet on my Linux OS with the most recent chrome browser (`Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/86.0.4240.75 Safari/537.36`) and on my mobile phone.
+In all 7 cases listed below, the above snippet sends the data correctly to my remote server.
+I tested the following cases for the event `visibilitychange`.
+All requests were sent to a remote server from a different origin with `navigator.sendBeacon()`:

-1. `navigator.sendBeacon()` succeeds on the desktop browser when the tab is switched
+1. One beacon is sent from the desktop browser when the tab is switched ✓
-2. `navigator.sendBeacon()` succeeds on the desktop browser when the tab is closed
+2. Two beacons are sent from the desktop browser when the tab is closed ✓
-3. `navigator.sendBeacon()` succeeds on the desktop browser when the browser is closed
+3. Two beacons are sent from the desktop browser when the browser is closed ✓
-4. `navigator.sendBeacon()` succeeds on the smartphone browser when the tab is switched
+4. One beacon is sent from the smartphone browser when the tab is switched ✓
-5. `navigator.sendBeacon()` succeeds on the smartphone browser when the tab is closed
+5. One beacon is sent from the smartphone browser when the tab is closed ✓
-6. `navigator.sendBeacon()` succeeds on the smartphone browser when the browser is closed
+6. One beacon is sent from the smartphone browser when the browser is closed ✓
+6. One beacon is sent from the smartphone browser when the sleep / power off button is pressed ✓
-7. `navigator.sendBeacon()` succeeds on the smartphone browser when the home button is pressed
+7. One beacon is sent from the smartphone browser when the home button is pressed ✓

+Please do not ask me why the desktop chrome browser sends the beacon twice on case 2. and 3.

 ### Is `navigator.sendBeacon()` broken?

 I found the [following interesting blog article](https://volument.com/blog/sendbeacon-is-broken) from a company whose main product is an analytics applicaton.
-They need a very reliable way to transmit data in a cross domain fashion.
+They need a very reliable way to transmit data in a cross domain fashion amd tried the sendBeacon Api in production.

 Their conclusion is the following:

 > On this sample set, about 30% of browsers that claim to support the beacon API failed to deliver the data to our servers when the page was closed, which is the whole purpose of the sendBeacon call.

-Their conclusion is that those fancy web Api's
+They state that all those fancy web Api's

 - fetch()
 - XMLHttpRequest